The-w0rst/grimmbot/README.md

 python goon_bot.py    # the whole squad
 ```

+Each bot now speaks in colorful embeds—Tiffany blue for Grimm, orange for Bloom
+and deep red for Curse—making it easy to tell who's talking at a glance.

 Bloom's music features require FFmpeg.
 Follow [`docs/music_setup.md`](docs/music_setup.md) if the `*play` command complains.

 ### Help commands